GUNi Research Project on Community-University Engagement

 GUNi invites all those involved in engaged initiatives to take part in this research by completing the survey questionnaire.
-To access to the questionnaire click here.
 All responses of the survey questionnaire will be featured in the research project’s publication and at the GUNi website.
 Also, the conclusions of the research project will be published in the next GUNi Report, Higher Education in the world 5.

 We would be very grateful if you could disseminate this project among those persons involved in community university engagement that might be interested.
 Please do not hesitate contacting us for any clarification on the project you may need.

 - Boyer, E. L. (1996) The Scholarship of engagement, Bulletin of the American Arts and Sciences, 49(7), pp 18-33